fbpx

 Once Photoshop has finished processing, the object will be removed and replaced with new pixels that match the background.

-You can repeat this process on other small objects.
-For more complex objects, jump to the next step.
-I removed the other boats on the horizon line using the same process.
+I removed the other boats on the horizon line using this process.

 Step 5: Remove Large Or Complex Objects In The Image